 BioIncept, founded in 2001, is a clinical-stage privately held company committed to the development of transformative therapeutic and diagnostic products based on the discovery of the PreImplantation Factor (PIF).

 Naturally occurring in mammalian embryos, PIF has broad regulatory implications in pregnancy, immunity, inflammation and transplant.
-Synthetic human-grade PIF was developed to translate the PIF effect for intended use in clinical trials.
-As a result of extensive preclinical research conducted at leading academic institutions and centers of excellence, the Barnea Research Group — a worldwide network of PIF researchers — actively publishes PIF findings in peer-reviewed journals.
+Synthetic human-grade PIF was developed to translate the PIF effect for intended use in clinical trials and, ultimately, in commercial drug products.

-With a top-tier management team, a global network of scientific collaborators and a robust intellectual property portfolio/patent estate, BioIncept is well positioned to achieve its mission of delivering on the promise of PIF for patients with significant unmet medical needs.
+With a top-tier management team, a global network of scientific collaborators and a robust intellectual property portfolio and patent estate, BioIncept is well positioned to achieve its mission of delivering on the promise of PIF for patients with significant unmet medical needs.

 BioIncept Co-Founder and Chief Scientific Officer Eytan Barnea holds the Markku Seppala Ovidon Lecture on “Successful embryo-maternal interface: from nature to clinic” as plenary speaker at the 12th FIGO World Congress of Gynecology and Obstetrics in Brazil.